All Episodes

 Barack Obama is the candidate of change, right?

-So he has advocated a windfall profits tax from the 1970s, regulating business, bashing business, get out from the war in Iraq and cut defense, raise taxes on Social Security payroll taxes, turning that program into a welfare program, not a pay as you go pension, as FDR envisioned, and now orchestrating his campaign appearances, telling two Muslim women they can't sit behind him.
+So he has advocated a windfall profits tax from the 1970s, regulating business, bashing business, get out from the war in Iraq and cut defense, raise taxes on Social Security payroll taxes, turning that program into a welfare program, not a pay-as-you-go pension, as FDR envisioned, and now orchestrating his campaign appearances, telling two Muslim women they can't sit behind him.

-Yeah, this is the uh candidate of change, and then yesterday, yesterday, the reformer, the campaign finance reformer, says he's going to be the first candidate since the campaign finance law was passed not to take matching funds with the spending limits in the general election.
+And then yesterday, yesterday, the reformer, the campaign finance reformer, says he's going to be the first candidate since the campaign finance law was passed not to take matching funds with the spending limits in the general election.

 This is change?